by Michael Thiel and Sarah Wagner

 Though it is the customer’s specification that provide the level of sanitary design, typical materials used are stainless steel with finishes ranging from 304ss or 316-grade.
 The material finish should be to the level of a 2B or #4 finish.
 The welds would need to be ground flush and polished to a 20-32 ra.

 The design philosophy of sanitary equipment considers the interior and exterior surfaces of the equipment.
-Minimizing any opportunity for dust or powder buildup on the exterior surface of the equipment must be considered.
+Minimizing any opportunity for dust or powder buildup on the exterior surface of the pharmaceutical manufacturing equipment must be considered.
 This is achieved by limiting horizontal surfaces so that dust and powder cannot collect.
 Interior surfaces are critical because that is where the ingredient is handled.
 Interior designs considerations include how easy it is to clean and a good line of sight.

 When designing surge hoppers and vessels, the top of vessels should utilize domed or round tops to help prevent buildup.
 Control enclosures should be slope top.
 Support legs on vessels should be tucked under so that there are no ledges where support meets the main body and could harbor dust.